Thaboe-dev/Vidly/readme.md

 # Vidly Express Server

-A practical node-express project in order to increase my backend implement skills using javaScript .
+A practical node-express project in order to increase my backend skills using javaScript .

 # Getting Started

 ### These instructions will get you a copy of the project up and running on your local machine for development and testing purposes:

-## Primary exception of sharing this is repository is your attention on notes I'm attached on the following of this passage:

 ## Prerequisites